Monte-Carlo Masters

-The Monte-Carlo Masters (also known as the Rolex Monte-Carlo Masters for sponsorship reasons) is an annual tennis tournament for male professional players held in Roquebrune-Cap-Martin, France, which borders on Monaco.
+The Monte-Carlo Masters, known as the Rolex Monte-Carlo Masters for sponsorship reasons, is an annual tennis tournament for male professional players held in Roquebrune-Cap-Martin, France, which borders on Monaco.
 It is played on clay courts at the Monte Carlo Country Club and is held in April.
 The tournament is one of the nine ATP Masters 1000 tournaments on the ATP Tour.
 Rafael Nadal won the men's singles title a record eleven times, including in eight consecutive editions.

 The event was founded in 1896 as the Monte-Carlo International.
 The following year the event officially became known as the Monte-Carlo Championships, also known as the Monte-Carlo International Championships, which was a combined men's and women's tournament until 1982 when the women's championships ceased.

 History

 In April 1896, the first Monte Carlo International lawn tennis tournament was established.
 The first men's singles was won by George Whiteside Hillyard, according to Wimbledon librarian Alan Little.
 He states that the women's event was won by either a Miss K. Booth of Great Britain or a Mlle Guillon of France; despite extensive research, he could not conclusively find the results.